South Bank London

 Fun and games for all the family at London's biggest bar

-London’s biggest bar, the epic BrewDog Waterloo at The Sidings at Waterloo Station is a great stop for families with duckpin bowling lanes (from £2.50 for kids under 12, £5 for adults) and an awesome slide that takes you down from the bar’s upper level to the ground floor.
+London’s biggest bar, the epic BrewDog Waterloo at The Sidings at Waterloo Station is a great stop for families with duckpin bowling lanes and an awesome slide that takes you down from the bar’s upper level to the ground floor.
 There's a great value kid’s menu and kids eat for free with every adult meal during the summer school holidays.
 For dessert the indoor ice-cream fan is irresistible!

 Boulebar